Architects

 Richard Peters

-Born in Frankfurt, Kansas in 1928, Dick Peters moved to Kansas City at an early age and grew up near the Nelson Art Gallery, where his mother enrolled him in various art classes.
+Born in Frankfurt, Kan. in 1928, Richard Peters moved to Kansas City at an early age and grew up near the Nelson Art Gallery, where his mother enrolled him in various art classes.
 He had dreams of becoming an artist, but eventually decided that architecture would be a better profession.
-In 1946, he joined the Army and served for two years as a draftsman for the Corps of Engineers in the Aleutian Islands while taking correspondence courses in architecture.
+In 1946, he joined the Army and served for two years as a draftsman for the U.S. Army Corps of Engineers in the Aleutian Islands while taking correspondence courses in architecture.
 After leaving the Army, he entered KU in 1947, where he became heavily influenced by the modernist approach of professors John C. Morley, Tom Geraughty, and George Beal.
 In 1949, he took a road trip with some KU architecture students to Texas and shook hands with Frank Lloyd Wright after Wright received an American Institute of Architects (AIA) Gold Medal Award.
 That same year Peters received a commission as a 2nd Lieutenant in the Air Force and in 1951 married his first wife, Kathleen, who he says strongly supported his ambition to become an architect.

 After being recalled to the Korean War, which delayed his graduation from KU, Peters obtained a B.S. in Architecture in 1954.
 He got his first job at the Wichita, Kansas-based architecture firm of Thomas, Harris and Calvin designing schools, airport buildings, and other commercial properties.
-He returned to Lawrence in 1957 and worked briefly for Robertson and Erickson, a local firm, then started his own firm, which recently merged to become Treanor Architects.
+He returned to Lawrence in 1957 and worked briefly for Robertson and Erickson, a local firm, then started his own firm, which merged to become Treanor Architects.
 (When Peters retired in 1990 it was called Peters, Kubota and Glenn.)
-His firm has designed more than 1,000 projects, including the Lawrence Public Library, Babcock Place, City Hall, the Edgewood Homes subdivision, Deerfield School, Commerce Bank on Iowa St., and Hayworth Hall at KU.
+His firm has designed more than 1,000 projects, including the (old) Lawrence Public Library, Babcock Place, City Hall, the Edgewood Homes subdivision, Deerfield School, Commerce Bank on Iowa St., and Haworth Hall at KU.

 4 Comments